Oyster ice cream

 Oyster ice cream is a flavor of ice cream with a savory taste.
 After being recorded in a 19th-century cookbook, then forgotten for the next two centuries, the ice cream flavor has been offered at a number of 21st-century oyster festivals.

 History

-The only historical source for oyster ice cream is found in Mary Randolph's cookbook, The Virginia Housewife, published in 1824.
+The only historical source for oyster ice cream is found in Mary Randolph's cookbook, The Virginia House-Wife, published in 1824.
 The recipe is as follows: